Red Fort (Lal Qila)

 Overview

-Commissioned by Emperor Shah Jahan and completed in 1648, the Red Fort in Delhi served as the principal residence of the Mughal emperors for nearly two centuries.
-Its colossal ramparts, intricate pavilions, and ceremonial spaces embody the peak of Mughal architectural expression.
+Commissioned by Emperor Shah Jahan and completed in 1648, the Red Fort served as the main residence of the Mughal emperors for nearly 200 years.
+Its colossal red sandstone walls enclose a complex of palaces, pavilions, and gardens, embodying the zenith of Mughal architectural brilliance.
+Today, it stands as a UNESCO World Heritage Site and a powerful symbol of India's sovereignty.

 Grand gateways and linear courts align ceremonial and private zones with disciplined symmetry.